vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-network-policy.md

           port: 3306
 ```

-Note: this policy, unlike `GlobalNetworkPolicy`, is namespace-scoped and owned by team-a.
+Note: this policy, unlike `GlobalNetworkPolicy`, is scoped within namespace and
+owned by team-a.

 ### Namespace Ownership